alpivonka/FHIR-ClinicalTrial-Examples/input/pagecontent/Defined-Context-Global.md

 ### Defined Activities (PlanDefinition):

-From the defined activities definition above, keep in mind the "where", "who" and "what" is being defined for the following libraries:
+From the definition above, there are three distinct contexts to keep in mind.
+One should define the "where", "who" and "what" of each library based on context.

 1. **Where**: Platform (global library):
     *  **Who**: Actor(s): Platform Owner